-Employees who possess all three of these have passion, energy – and they’re less likely to leave your organization for a different opportunity.
-They’re engaged, and they’ll go above and beyond for your organization.
+Employees who possess all three of these have passion and energy — and they’re less likely to leave your organization for a different opportunity.
+They’re engaged and will go above and beyond for your organization.

 Choosing the right employee engagement strategies is essential to achieving the desired outcome.
 So, let’s dive into seven of the top employee engagement strategies and how we’ve seen them improve employee engagement with Top Workplaces winners.

 Start with an employee engagement survey

 Top Workplaces, the employer recognition program that offers year-round regional and national awards, is based entirely on the employee feedback captured by a research-backed employee engagement survey.
 Top Workplaces know that effective employee engagement strategies start with leaning into employee feedback.
 From alignment to connection to the relationships employees have with their manager and performance effectiveness, an anonymous employee engagement survey is how Top Workplaces leaders know what truly matters to their people.
 It’s how they know where they excel, where they can improve, and where they stand against the competition.